lzwjava/blog-source/original/2025-07-27-engineering-optimized-ai-en.md

 They also have security data concerns.
 Typically, they want to partner with big brands whose data policies are strict and monitored by the public.
 This explains why Microsoft has become a top partner among Fortune 500 companies.
 Other companies use their Teams, Microsoft Office 365, Azure, and Copilot.

-However, what if big companies do not provide their employees with LLM APIs to use?
-We need to think about how to work as manual AI agents.

 That means we will use a lot of tools to work, similar to tool use or function calling in those APIs.
 We will do our own prompt engineering or context engineering.

-Instead of using Claude Code or Manus to do a complex task, we may perform tasks ourselves with a plain AI chatbot.
+Instead of using Claude Code or Manus to do a complex task, we may perform tasks ourselves with a plain AI chatbot and its APIs.

 AspectJ is good because it uses AOP programming to intercept methods.
 Filters in Spring are also good for capturing the logs of HTTP requests.
 The logger in Log4j is good for redirecting specific logs to a file.
 IntelliJ IDEA is good because it has a function to export objects as text.